Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Chain event graph (CEG) is used to represent and analyze causal hypotheses in domains with discrete, asymmetric, and context-specific information, where the measurement variables can exhibit varying sets of potential outcomes based on different combinations of values for sets of ancestral variables \cite{churchill1995accurate,bedford2001probabilistic,french1989readings,lyons1990random,boutilier2013context,madrigal2004causal,poole2003exploiting}.
-Briefly speaking, a CEG is a function of an event tree \cite{shafer1996art}, which is a directed, rooted tree with vertex set and edge set.
-The non-leaf vertices are called situations and are the indices of random variables that characterize the subsequent stages of potential developments in the unfolding process.
-The path from the root to the leaves represent events and provide labels for the various potential developments of the described process.
-Smith and Anderson introduced an inclusive definition of CEG \cite{smith2008conditional}.

-Thwaites \textit{et al.}~made an example of CEG \cite{thwaites2010causal}.
-Here we simplify the example just as a demonstration.
-The police have detained a suspect they believe threw a brick through a shop window.
-While they aim to take him to court, there might be reasons hindering the proceedings.
-Similar to building decision trees for dicision analysis \cite{smith2008decision}, a CEG is shown in \autoref{fig: CEG example}.
+Chain Event Graphs (CEG) were first introduced by \cite{smith2008conditional}.
+CEGs can be used to analyze causal hypotheses in domains with discrete, asymmetric, and context-specific information, where the measurement variables can exhibit varying sets of potential outcomes based on different combinations of values for sets of ancestral variables which cannot be accommodated by regular BNs \citep{churchill1995accurate,bedford2001probabilistic,french1989readings,lyons1990random,boutilier2013context,madrigal2004causal,poole2003exploiting}, as well as graphs with structural missing values \citep{walley2023cegpy}.
+In brief, a CEG is an \textit{event tree} \citep{shafer1996art}, which is a directed, rooted tree, and is very commonly used for activity-level hypotheses (Section~\ref{sec: Likelihood ratio framework}).
+The paths from the \textit{root} to the \textit{leaves} (or terminal nodes) represent chains of events and provide labels for the various potential developments of the described process.
+The non-leaf vertices are called \textit{situations} and are the indices of random variables that characterize the subsequent stages of potential developments in the unfolding process.
+Let us consider an example, which is an adaptation of a fictional crime by \cite{thwaites2010causal}. \paragraph{Example: ``Vandalism''} The police arrests and detains a suspect believed to have thrown a brick through the window of a shop.
+Multiple glass fragments are collected from the suspect's jacket and from the broken window.
+While the police aim to take the suspect to court, there might be reasons hindering the proceedings.